giga-sec/gigaSec-Tech-Notes/3. Notes/Cross-Site Scripting (or XSS).md

 Reflected XSS
--> Attacker needs to trick a victim into clicking a URL to execute their malicious payload
+-> Attacker needs to trick a victim into clicking a URL to execute their malicious payload Your payload (string in this case) gets inputted directly into the page No Jscript is loaded before hand, neither is anything processed in DOM before hand.

 DOM-Based XSS
 -> DOM (Document Object Model)